How to use Image Correction Filters For Barcode Using C#

-From the initial look of the image, it appears to be quite blurry.
+The image appears quite blurry.
 However, the brightness is acceptable, and the white and black colors are distinguishable.
-Therefore, we need to apply at least the SharpenFilter and ContrastFilter to improve barcode readability.
-Refer to the code snippet below to apply the filters to the image, read it, and display it on the console.
+Therefore, apply at least the SharpenFilter and ContrastFilter to improve barcode readability.
+Refer to the code snippet below to apply filters to the image, read it, and display results on the console.

 :path=/static-assets/barcode/content-code-examples/how-to/image-correction-apply-filter.cs